 How to Select Multiple Photos on Your iPhone

-Here’s a nifty little trick in the “Photos” app that was introduced in iOS 9 and is available on all of the iPhones.
+Here’s a nifty little trick in the “Photos” app that is available on all of the iPhones.
 You can use this method to quickly select multiple photos while not having to tap them individually.

 This trick is great for album creation, cleaning up your “Photos” app and deleting unwanted images swiftly and efficiently.
 Older versions of iOS used to require a lot of manual labor to move or delete photos in bulk.
 Here’s how to achieve more in less time!

 Open up the “Photos” app on your iPhone and navigate to any of your photo albums or the regular overview.
 Then tap the “Select” button to go into selection mode.
 Typically, you would now tap individual images until happy.
 Depending upon the size of your photographic adventure, this could take ages!
-Thankfully, iOS 9 came to the rescue.
+Thankfully, things changed with later updates.

 Instead of tapping single images, try tapping and dragging to the right, bottom right or downwards.
 This allows you to drag your selection across the image grid and select an entire row, multiple rows or partial rows in whatever fashion needed.
 Think of it as the rectangle you get on your desktop while clicking and dragging the mouse cursor across the screen.
 It works pretty much the same way.